piroor/makexpi/README.md

     $ makexpi/prepare_build_scripts.sh -n "package-name-of-new-addon"

-Then you'll get three new files in your repository:
+Then you'll get three new files:

  * `Makefile`
  * `package-name-of-new-addon.bat`, a batchfile for Windows with Cygwin.